montevideo-tech/moq-js/README.md

 npm run dev
 ```

-In [localhost:3000](http://localhost:3000/) you will have the samples running.
+Open [localhost:3000](http://localhost:3000/) in a browser to see the samples running.

 ## License